synxty/idea/world.md

 #### Electric

 **Electric**-type **Characters** draw their power from the **Electrium** crystal, embodying the dynamic energy of electricity and lightning.
 Known for their speed and intensity, they often exhibit features that crackle with energy, such as glowing patterns, electric arcs, or conductive elements integrated into their bodies.
 Their appearance tends to include vivid hues of yellow, blue, and white, reflecting the colors of lightning bolts and electrical surges.
 These **Characters** excel in stormy environments, areas with high electromagnetic activity, and places charged with electricity, where they can fully tap into the power of **Electrium**.

+#### Fire

+**Fire**-type **Characters** draw their power from the **Pyronyte** crystal, embodying the fierce and consuming energy of flames and heat.
+Known for their strength and relentlessness, they often have features that evoke the essence of fire, such as glowing skin, flickering flames, or molten elements integrated into their form.
+Their appearance usually includes warm hues like red, orange, and gold, capturing the dynamic colors of fire and molten lava.
+These **Characters** thrive in volcanic landscapes, scorching deserts, and other areas with extreme heat, where they can fully unleash the power of **Pyronyte**.